 I'm Harlinah Teoh, an emerging ceramics artist based in Melbourne, Australia.
 I’ve taken to ceramics with a passion, drawn back to a childhood surrounded by potters and playing with clay.
-I studied at Studio Artemis and School of Clay and Art (SoCA) and participated in my first group exhibition at Incub8r Gallery in Fitzroy in January 2020.
+I studied at Studio Artemis and School of Clay and Art (SoCA) and participated in my first group exhibition at Incub8r Gallery in Fitzroy in 2020.
 I work from my home-based studio where I embrace patience and simplicity, focusing on development of my skills and creative practice.

-My ceramics gently twist traditions of botanical decorative arts to explore my imaginative life and themes of colonisation, migration and adaptation.
+Botanical designs emerge unbidden when I tap into my creative instincts.
+I associate plants with the tangled, fruitful mysteries of the subconscious mind.
+My dreamscape is shaped by the bush, rainforest and mangrove country where I spent my childhood and adolescence.
+My ceramics gently twist the traditions of botanical decorative arts to explore my imaginative life and themes of colonisation, migration and adaptation.
 The plants are a blend of real and fantastic; figurative and abstract; European, Australian and Asian; precious specimens, wildflowers and invasive weeds.
 They draw on my family history, my experiences living in Australia, Japan and Singapore, and my lifelong fascination with mythology and folk art.